ipax77/pax.uciChessEngine/README.md

 # Introduction

-C# dotnet 6 Universal Chess Interface wrapper for interacting with chess engine processes.
+C# dotnet Universal Chess Interface wrapper for interacting with chess engine processes.

 # Getting started
-## Prerequisites
-dotnet 6

 ## Installation
 You can install it with the Package Manager in your IDE or alternatively using the command line: